Technical Report Structure

 Define the type of report by using a generic term such as analysis, recommendations e.g summary, review etc. For a simple title page, centre the title (typed in full capital letter) about a third of the way down the page, then add the readers and writer's position, the organization’s name and date.

-It is a T.O.C for the figures and tables of a report.
+It is a T.O.C for the figures and tables in the technical report.
 If the report contains figures but not tables, it is called the list of figures.
 But if the report contains tables but not figures so is called the list of tables only.
 List of illustrations may be on the same page as the table of contents, or may be on the separate page.
 If it begins on a separate page, it should be listed in the table of contents.

-Sometimes called executive overview or the management summary.
+Sometimes called executive overview or the management summary in the technical report structure.
 It is a one page condensation of a report.
 Managers don’t need a detailed and deep understanding of various projects undertaken in their organization because of limitations in time and specialization.
 The background of the project is also discussed clearly herein.
 The specific problem that is to be solved through the project is clearly discussed; also the conclusion and recommendations are discussed in a full separate paragraph.

 A glossary is an alphabetic list of definitions.
 It is useful if you are addressing a multiple audience that includes readers who will not be familiar with the technical vocabulary used in the report.
 An asterisk or any other notation can be used along the word to tell the audience that the word is defined in glossary.
 It is generally placed at the end of the report just before the appendix.
 Though if the glossary is a brief one, so can be placed right after the table of contents.
 A list of symbols is structured like glossary, but rather than defining words and phrases, it defines the symbols and abbreviations used in the report.
 Like glossary, the list of symbols may be placed before the appendices or after the table of content.